tremor-rs/tremor-runtime/README.md

 Tremor input and output adapters.
 Benchmarks ( via blackhole ) output high dynamic range histogram latency reports to standard output that is compatible with HDR Histogram's plot files [service](https://hdrhistogram.github.io/HdrHistogram/plotFiles.html)

-To execute a benchmark, build tremor in **release** mode and run the examples from the tremor repo base directory:
+To run a benchmark, build tremor in **release** mode and run the examples from the tremor repo base directory:

 ```bash
 ./bench/run <name>